dev-univers/expviewer/README.md

     })
 })
 ```
+Also, error tracking is implemented but it is always not such accurate especially for SyntaxError
+so when it's the case, first look at openig and closing tags or refers to the syntax highlight in your text editor (`vscode` or `sublime text`) if you have install the extensions.

 # plus

 There is a vscode syntaxe support extension ( [Exp Support](https://marketplace.visualstudio.com/items?itemName=luckynems.exp-vscode-support&ssr=false#overview) ) and a Sublime Text syntaxe support package ( [Exp-language-support](https://github.com/dev-univers/Exp-language-support) ) that will highlight your code ( but they just offert code highlight for the moment )

+All your contributions are welcome to make this more powerfull :-); !!